Cjaker/zerobot-docs/docs/general.md

 ### Basic Features

 **Health Monitoring:**
-The bot constantly monitors the character's hit points (HP) by continuously reading the HP values displayed on the game's interface.
+The bot constantly monitors the character's hit points (HP), intercepting it before it appears on your client, using the fastest method because of being a critical action.

 **Healing Threshold Configuration:**
 Users can set different HP thresholds to trigger healing actions, such as using a health potion when HP is below 70% or casting a healing spell when HP is below 30%.